lilisha100/doctest/docs/README.md

    app.listen(port, () => console.log('Example app listening on port 8080!'));
    ```
 3. Go back to the [Trulioo developer portal](https://gateway-admin.trulioo.com/dashboard) and click **EmbedID** in the left sidebar.
-3. Find the “HelloWorld” and click the Edit icon.
+3. Find the “HelloWorld” experience and click the Edit icon.
 4. In the left sidebar, click to expand the **Keys** section.
 4. Locate the API Key (BE) field and copy your API Key.
 5. In the `backend.js` file, replace `<TRULIOO_API_KEY>` with your API key.